-ECI supports Eurometaux's position on this question, i.e. reminding that as long as the European ETS remains geographically isolated and copper prices use global pricing mechanism, ECI members cannot pass through any European carbon costs to their customers, without losing market shares.
-Thus, the copper industry does not make any windfall profit from any compensation system.
-To avoid windfall profits the carbon leakage list should be based on the industries' level of exposure to global competition (ability to pass- through cost to customers) and on the total direct and indirect pass-through cost to customers) and on the total direct and indirect carbon costs exposure.
+However, as long as the European ETS remains geographically isolated and non-ferrous metals and ferro-alloys and silicon prices use global pricing mechanism, the Eurometaux members cannot pass through any European carbon costs to its customers, without losing market shares.
+Thus, the non-ferrous metals and ferro-alloys and silicon industry does not make any windfall profit from any compensation system To avoid windfall profits the carbon leakage list should be based on the industries' level of exposure to global competition (ability to pass- through cost to customers) and on the total direct and indirect carbon costs exposure.
 Installations meeting both criteria at significant levels would fall in the most exposed category of the carbon leakage list and therefore must be treated especially due to their degree of global competitive risk exposure.
 Using actual production instead of historical output as the basis for allocation/compensation would also eliminate the risk of windfall profits, and would allow the right matching with an installation's needs to avoid carbon leakage.
 This would also be in line with the European Council's conclusions asking that "Future allocation will ensure better alignment with changing production levels in different sectors".
 Analysis verifies that there are sufficient allowances available to finance compensation of both direct and indirect effects of the EU ETS for industry exposed to global competition.
 Especially this will be the case if the compensation structure (level) differentiates between those most at risk and those less vulnerable.
 By using the surplus of allowances not auctioned (e.g. backloaded volume and other unused allowances as NERs) the ETS could create a compensation mechanism that both incentivize industrial growth and provide carbon leakage protection in a transparent, harmonized and predictable way.
 However if there is not sufficient amount of allowances available in a EU harmonized scheme the possibility of supplementary national measures embedded in the state aid guidelines should be kept.